marklogic/marklogic-spark-connector/docs/getting-started-pyspark.md

 environment.
 In the example above, the `--jars` option allows for the MarkLogic Spark connector to be used within PySpark.

+### Reading data with the connector

-Next, paste the following Python statement into PySpark, adjusting the host and password values as needed:
+The connector reads data from MarkLogic as rows to construct a Spark DataFrame.
+To see this in action, paste the following Python statement into PySpark, adjusting the host and password values as needed:

 ```
 df = spark.read.format("com.marklogic.spark")\